 Less than 18” (Zone 5) Compact, rounded groundcover rose with abundant small peach-apricot colored flowers and semi-glossy dark green foliage.
 Good disease-resistance.

 Rosa ‘Meijocos’ (PPAF) PINK DRIFT® ROSE

-Less than 18” (Zone 4) Compact groundcover rose with abundant pure-white double flowers and green foliage.
-Good disease-resistance and hardiness.
+Less than 18” (Zone 5) Compact groundcover rose with abundant bright yellow flowers which fade to cream-pinkish late season, with semi-glossy dark green foliage.
+Good disease resistance and hardiness.

 The Knock Out Series Roses